reiryuki/AudioFX-LineageOS-Magisk-Module/README.md

 - Initial release

 ## Requirements
-- Android 10 SDK 29 and Up
+- Android 10 SDK 29 and Up for AudioFX
+- Android Oreo SDK 26 and Up for Eleven Music (just an installer)
 - Magisk Installed

 ## Instructions